Understanding Continuous Offerings

 The company can file an offering allowing it to sell stock after the offering is qualified.
 Selling shareholders can sell stock this way also.

-When the final pricing information is known, it is filed with the SEC as a supplement.
+When the final pricing information is known, it is filed with the SEC in two days as a supplement.
 No amendment is required.

 This FAQ content was generously written and provided to us by Attorney John Lux.
 Here is his website.